Stroke

 Recovery testing:

 Your healthcare provider will test your recovery 90 days (3 months) after your stroke.
 This may be done over the phone or in person.
 Your provider will ask how well you can do the activities you did before the stroke.
-He or she will also ask how well you can do your daily activities without help.
+Your provider will also ask how well you can do your daily activities without help.
 Your provider may make recommendations for you based on your test.
 For example, you may need someone to help you walk safely.
 You may also need help with daily activities, such as getting dressed.
 Based on your answers, your provider may do this test again over time.

 Manage the effects of a stroke: